 Today we review the Gustard X18, which is a compact MQA-capable desktop DAC using the flagship ESS Sabre ES9038PRO chipset.
 It is priced at $749.

-Disclaimer: The Gustard X18 DAC was sent to us as a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Aoshida Audio and Gustard for this opportunity.

 To learn more about Gustard products previously featured on Headfonics you can click here.